Stockflare/blog/_posts/2014-09-29-quote-buffett-crowd.markdown

 "You can't buy what is popular and do well."

-The popularity content is run by the large mutual funds, so all we need to do is think independently?
+The popularity contest is run by the large mutual funds, so all we need to do is think independently, sensibly?

 Do you have a favourite quote from a famous investor or stock market pundit?
 We'd love to hear it.